Rashidieh

-The Rashidieh camp is the second most populous Palestinian refugee camp in Lebanon, located on the Mediterranean coast about five kilometres south of the city of Tyre (Sur).
+Rashidieh, or Ar-Rashidiyah is the second most populous Palestinian refugee camp in Lebanon, located on the Mediterranean coast about five kilometres south of the city of Tyre (Sur).

-Name
+Etymology

-The name has also been transliterated into Rashidiya, Rashidiyah, Rachidiye, Rashidiyyeh, Rashadiya, Rashidiyya, Reshîdîyeh, or Rusheidiyeh with or without a version of the article Al, El, Ar, or Er.
+The camps's Arabic name, "الرشيدية", is variously transliterated as Rashidiya, Rashidiyah, Rachidiye, Rashidiyyeh, Rashadiya, Rashidieh, Reshîdîyeh, or Rusheidiyeh with or without a version of the article Al, El, Ar, or Er.

 The London-based Palestine Exploration Fund (PEF) and other sources recorded that in the Mid-19th century the settlement was named after its then owner, the Ottoman top-diplomat and politician Mustafa Reşid Pasha, known best as the chief architect behind the regime's modernization reforms known as Tanzimat.

 Territory

-There is an abundance of fresh water supplies in the area with the springs of Rashidieh itself and those of Ras al-Ain nearby.
+There is an abundance of fresh water supplies in the area with the springs of Ar-Rashidiyah itself and those of Ras al-Ain nearby.

-To its northern side, Rashidieh borders the Tyre Coast Nature Reserve.
+To its northern side, Ar-Rashidiyah borders the Tyre Coast Nature Reserve.

 According to a 1998 fact-finding mission of the Danish Immigration Service, the camp covers an area of 248,426 square meters.
 Journalist Robert Fisk estimated the size to be four square miles.